gerr135/wann/src/README.md

 connect Connectrons, when the lib is generalized, as well as they may be necessary anyway for LSTMs or other RNN/other advanced structures..

-So, considering all this, I will likely got with the Connector approach, at least with the mutable nets.
+So, considering all this, I will likely go with the Connector approach, at least with the mutable nets.
 Might try to do a fixed index approach with fixed nnets first, just to get the formulas verified..